kavinkumar999/uptime/README.md

-# API Ping
+# Uptime

-**API Ping** is a Node.js application that monitors an API endpoint and sends a notification to a Telegram bot when the API responds with a 200 OK status.
+**Uptime** is a Node.js application that monitors an API endpoint and sends a notification to a Telegram bot when the API responds with a 200 OK status.
 This tool is ideal for tracking movie ticket availability or similar use cases where timely updates are crucial.

 ## Features